praja-dev/porgs/README.md

 # Praja Organizations

-Praja Organizations (PORGS) is a software product for managing people, work, and discussions within government, non-government, and community organizations.
+PORGS—Praja Organizations is a web application for managing people, work, and discussions within community and government organizations.

 ## Use

-> ⚠ PORGS is currently not ready for use as it is in early stage active development.
+> 🚧🚧🚧 Under construction.
+Not ready for use. 🚧🚧🚧

 ## Contribute